hellflame/argparse/README.md

 parser.add_argument("-s", "--full", type=valid_type)
 ```

-it's just python can return any type from the type function `valid_type` , and you can just return a `File` type in there
+It's just python can return any type from the type function `valid_type` , and you can just return a `File` type in there

-there is a little problem if Argument return a `*File` in go. the `*File` might be used somewhere before, which makes it non-idempotent, and you need to `Close` the file somewhere, or the memory may leak
+There is a little problem if Argument return a `*File` in go. the `*File` might be used somewhere before, which makes it non-idempotent, and you need to `Close` the file somewhere, or the memory may leak

+#### 2. Any Type

+Checkout `Action` for example, then you can handle any type when parsing arguments !

 ### Advanced

 #### 1. ArgumentGroup

-argument group is useful to present argument help infos in group, only affects how the help info displays, using `Group` config to do so, [eg](examples/yt-download/main.go)
+Argument group is useful to present argument help infos in group, only affects how the help info displays, using `Group` config to do so, [eg](examples/yt-download/main.go)

 ```go
 parser.Flag("", "version", &argparse.Option{